Home » Can I Run a Half Marathon Without Training?

 If you’ve got time I’d also take some energy gels in some form.
 My dad would shove haribos or sugary/tangy sweets in his pocket.
 Great for not taking up much space, and also a good energy burst.

-What I’d drink!
+What I’d drink before it

 I’d hydrate properly the day before, so at least 2 litres of water.
 And then have a drink the morning of the half marathon.
 Then, when you’re mid race, take advantage of the water stations.
 There will usually be several throughout.
 Take one of the polystyrene cups of water, or sports drinks, whatever they offer.
 Sometimes you might think you don’t need it for a bit.